Byzantine Empire: Economy

+The four bronze horses that were once in the Hippodrome of Constantinople are today put on display in Venice.

 The empire's geographic and maritime advantages reduced the costs of transporting goods and facilitated trade, making it a key driver of economic growth from antiquity and through the post-classical period.
 Infrastructure, including roads, public buildings, and the legal system, supported trade and other economic activities.
 Regions like Asia Minor, the Aegean islands, Egypt, the Levant, and Africa thrived as mature economic centres despite political challenges and military insecurities.
 From the mid-6th century onward, plagues, invasions, and wars caused populations and economies to decline, leading to the collapse of the ancient economy.
 Major cities like Constantinople, Antioch, Alexandria, and Thessaloniki continued to support substantial populations exceeding 100,000, while the countryside transitioned into fortified settlements.
 These rural areas developed into hamlets and villages, reflecting an economic shift between historical periods towards more efficient land use.

 Low population density prompted emperors to encourage migration and resettlement, stimulating agriculture and demographic growth.
 By the 9th century, the economy began to revive, marked by increased agricultural production and urban expansion.
 Advances in science, technical knowledge, and literacy gave the empire a competitive edge over its neighbours.
 The 11th and 12th centuries witnessed consistent and rapid population growth, marking the peak of this revival.
 Italian merchants, particularly the Venetians, Genoese, and Pisans, took control of international trade, thus reducing the influence of native merchants.
 The political system grew increasingly extractive and authoritarian, contributing to the empire's collapse in 1204.

 The fall of Constantinople during the Fourth Crusade in 1204 destroyed centuries of its wealth.
 Large landholdings were confiscated, and the empire fragmented into smaller rump states ruled by competing factions, making governance inefficient and increasing the costs of doing business.
 The state gradually lost control over trade practices, price regulations, the outflow of precious metals, and possibly even the minting of coins.
 Italian merchants further dominated trade as the events of 1204 opened the Black Sea to Western merchants, permanently altering the empire's fortunes.
 Farmers and manufacturers increasingly produced goods for local use and were affected by the insecurity of constant warfare.
 Despite these challenges, the empire's mixed economy (characterised by state interventions, public works, and market liberalisation) remained a model of medieval economic adaptability, even as it deteriorated under external pressures.